Frailty syndrome is highly prevalent in the elderly; it means there

 Diabetics are prone to all five of the criteria of frailty syndrome.

-Interesting research shows that not one of a group of prediabetics went on to get the full blown disease if they took the active ingredient, curcumin, in turmeric daily, compared to 16 percent in the placebo group[5].
+Interesting research shows that not one of a group of prediabetics went on to get the full blown disease if they took the active ingredient, curcumin in turmeric daily, compared to 16 percent in the placebo batch[5].

 There is strong evidence that a healthy diet helps prevent frailty syndrome; and it should include nuts.

-After following 70,000 women for 24 years concluded those enjoying nuts five times per week, as compared with less than once a month have strong and consistent protection against frailty.
+After following 70,000 women for 24 years, researchers concluded those enjoying nuts five times per week, as compared with less than once a month have strong and consistent protection against frailty.

 This protection included those enjoying peanuts regularly.

 But alas those eating commercial peanut butter had no such protection.
-Researchers made no comment but it is probably because of either the sugar or trans fats added so that the oil will not separate out on top.
+Researchers made no comment but it is probably because of either the sugar or the trans-fats that are added so that the oil will not separate out on top.

-I hope you now understand what does frail mean; what you can do for yourself and those in your family.
+I hope you now understand what the word frail means; and caring for yourself and those in your family.
 I hope you can clearly see the foods that contain those four essential vitamins.
 If they are missing from granny's diet there is only one course ahead; a slide into weakness and misery.

-Could you make a tub of hummus weekly for her to enjoy?
+Could you blend together a tub of hummus weekly for her to enjoy?
 Make sure she has limes and lemons in her fruit basket.
 Fresh dark-green leafy vegetables daily are not an option.
 These three are simple to obtain.

 But the fourth, vitamin E is a bear.
-Almonds are one solution I'm loathe to recommend it but supplements are better than nothing.
+Almonds are one solution.
+I'm loathe to recommend supplements but they are better than nothing.

 And the value of a daily walk is non-negotiable.